bdelphin/pihwmonitor/README.md

 Currently, PiHWMonitor is designed and will only work with AMD GPU.
 It should work with any Radeontop compatible AMD GPU.
 It's also currently designed to monitor an AIO liquid CPU cooler with liquidctl (find liquid cooler supported here : https://github.com/liquidctl/liquidctl#supported-devices).

-Since it has only been tested on my computer, chances are high that even with an AMD GPU and a liquidctl compatible liquid CPU cooler it will not work flawlessly,
+Since it has only been tested on my computer, chances are high that even with an AMD GPU and a liquidctl compatible liquid CPU cooler it will not work flawlessly ...

 But, if you want to give it a try, please do ! (you can contact me for help if needed)